U.S., euro zone business growth slower, China contracts

 Demand from abroad for euro zone goods soared as customers took advantage of a weaker euro's making the products cheaper.
 The manufacturing new export orders index jumped to a 13-month high of 53.0 from 52.3.

 Shares on major world markets hovered near all-time highs on Thursday.
-The MSCI World equity index .MIWD00000PUS was up as much as 1.4 percent before trimming its gain to 0.4 percent.
+The MSCI World equity index was up as much as 1.4 percent before trimming its gain to 0.4 percent.
+[MKTS/GLOB]

 CRACKS IN CHINA